bus710/electronjs-and-p5js/README.md

 }
 ```

-Now, the debugging tab can show us a new menu to run the debugger.
+Now, the debugging tab can show us a new menu to run the debugger (and the shortcut is F5).

 ----